3 - 4

-This loop is an excellent trail running opportunity to explore the little-traveled Middle Prong Wilderness.
+This loop is an excellent hiking, backpacking, or trail running opportunity to explore the little-traveled Middle Prong Wilderness.

 Originally logged in the early 1900s, this area became officially designated as a wilderness area in 1984 and provides an excellent opportunity to escape the often crowded trails in the area.